China space lab mostly burns up on re-entry in south Pacific - Philly

 Tiangong 1, whose name translates as "Heavenly Palace," had two modules, one for its solar panels and engines, and one for a pair of astronauts to live in and conduct experiments.
 A third astronaut slept in the Shenzhou spaceships that docked with the station, which also contained facilities for personal hygiene and food preparation.

-China's space program has made rapid progress since it launched its first crewed mission in 2003 - becoming only the third country after Russia and the U.S. to do so - including placing a rover on Mars and conducting a spacewalk.
+China's space program has made rapid progress since it launched its first crewed mission in 2003 - becoming only the third country after Russia and the U.S. to do so - including placing a rover on the moon and conducting a spacewalk.

 The program's military background has at times been a barrier to greater cooperation with those run by other countries, and it was excluded from the 420-ton International Space Station that is now beginning to wind down.

-Note: This story has been corrected to show that China has landed a rover on the moon, not Mars.